choeffer/360pibot/docs/intro.rst

 -------

 Below see a Fritzing sheet which illustrates the cabling.
-The voltage divider is build out of two resistors, blue one with 82 Ohm, gold one with 150 Ohm.
+The voltage divider is build out of two resistors, blue one with 82 Ohm and gold one with 150 Ohm.

 .. warning::